PaloAltoNetworks/panhandler/README.md

 # Panhandler
-Panhandler is a tool to manage and share config sets for Pan-OS devices
+Panhandler is a tool to manage and share config sets for PAN-OS devices

 ## Disclaimer